-About Mike Buchanan
+About Mike Buchanan and his political party

 J4MB will – among other objectives – seek to raise public consciousness about the numerous manifestations of militant feminism, an ideology which has assaulted the pillars of civilised society in Britain for 30+ years.
 The name of the party was exclusively revealed in Mike’s article published by a leading American men’s rights website on 3 February 2013, along with the thinking of Mike and his supporters behind forming the party:

 Mike was a business executive and consultant for 30 years, one of his assignments being with the Conservative party (2006-8).
 He retired from business in 2010.
 Since 2008 he’s written nine books which are available to order worldwide through the usual channels and through his publishing website www.lpspublishing.co.uk.
 If ordered through the website, books will be signed and dedicated (upon request).

 Mike’s last three books have been concerned with militant feminism: